Skip to main content

 Overview of Oregon Drug Courts

 Drug courts offer non-violent drug offenders the option of entering drug rehabilitation and submitting to regular drug testing instead of prison time.
-In exchange, the offender enters a guilty plea and serves a probationary period.
-See the drug court section of your local county court Website (Douglas County Circuit Court Drug Court, for instance) to learn more about eligibility requirements and other details.
+The offender enters a guilty plea and serves a probationary period.
+This approach aims to address substance use disorders and offers individuals the chance to recover from their addiction.

 Was this helpful?